Aiwan-e-Iqbal

-The building is named after poet and politician Allama Muhammad Iqbal, a leader of the Pakistan Movement who is widely credited with sparking the pan-Islamic thought among the Muslims of the subcontinent in the 20th century.
+The building is named after the poet-philosopher Allama Muhammad Iqbal, a leader of the Pakistan Movement who is widely credited with sparking the pan-Islamic thought among the Muslims of the subcontinent in the 20th century.
 Ceremonies in his honour are sometimes held in the building.

 Aiwan-e-Iqbal is located at Edgerton Road, Lahore, and includes three rentable buildings, a large convention hall, meeting rooms, banquet hall and three portrait/painting galleries of Allama Muhammad Iqbal.
 It was inaugurated in October 1989.
+The people of Pakistan celebrate Iqbal Day (Youm-i-Iqbal) every year on his birth anniversary on 9 November, which is a public holiday in the country.